drsaunders/EBookCollectionPoster/README.md

 You can regenerate your poster with additional books, and it will not overwrite any cover images you manually replaced.
 However, you will have to delete the covers you deleted before again.

-This was written by Daniel Saunders, and makes use of extensive code extracted from
+This was written by Daniel Saunders, and makes use of code from [KindleUnpack](https://github.com/kevinhendricks/KindleUnpack):

-	KindleUnpack
     Based on initial mobipocket version Copyright © 2009 Charles M. Hannum <root@ihack.net>
     Extensive Extensions and Improvements Copyright © 2009-2014 By P. Durrant, K. Hendricks, S. Siebert, fandrieu, DiapDealer, nickredding, tkeo.